Honi HaMe'agel: In the Jerusalem Talmud

-In the Jerusalem Talmud, the circle drawing story is notably missing (except in the Mishnah), and the sleep theme does not manifest as the carob tree story.
-Instead, the story is about Honi sleeping in a cave for seventy years, then returning to see that the Temple had been rebuilt, and where he was able to prove his identity:
+In the Jerusalem Talmud, the circle-drawing story is notably missing (except in the Mishnah), and the sleep theme does not manifest as the carob story.
+Instead, the story is about Honi sleeping in a cave for seventy years, then returning to see that the Temple in Jerusalem had been rebuilt, where he was able to prove his identity:

 Unlike the Babylonian Talmud story, the account in the Jerusalem Talmud does not describe Honi's death.
-This more closely resembles the Epimenides sleep story in which Epimenides is able to pass on his message.
-According to one source, this difference could be specifically because of the two pieces this story is based on: Honi's death in Josephus (described below), and the Epimenides sleep theme.
+This more closely resembles the Epimenides sleep story in which Epimenides can pass on his message.
+According to one source, this difference could be specifically because of the two pieces this story is based on: Honi's death in Josephus and the Epimenides sleep theme.
 The idea would be that in the Jerusalem Talmud's case, the author more closely followed the Epimenides story to get their point across, while in the Babylonian Talmud, the author had a more metaphorical approach to his death in Josephus.
 The story of Honi the Circle-Maker is also quoted in Midrash Tehillim, chapter 126.

 Death

-According to Josephus, in Antiquities of the Jews, Honi met his end in the context of conflict between the Hasmonean brothers Hyrcanus II, backed by the Pharisees and advised by Antipater the Idumaean, and Aristobulus II, backed by the Sadducees.
-Around 63 BC, Honi was captured by the followers of Hyrcanus besieging Jerusalem and was asked to pray for the demise of their opponents.
+According to Josephus in Antiquities of the Jews, Honi met his end in the context of conflict between the Hasmonean brothers Hyrcanus II, backed by the Pharisees and advised by Antipater the Idumaean, and Aristobulus II, backed by the Sadducees.
+Around 63 BCE, Honi was captured by the followers of Hyrcanus besieging Jerusalem and was asked to pray for the demise of their opponents.
 Honi, however, prayed: "Lord of the universe, as the besieged and the besiegers both belong to Your people, I beseech You not to answer the evil prayers of either."
 After this, the followers of Hyrcanus stoned him to death.

 The Babylonian Talmud records a different story of his death, as part of the aforementioned carob tree story.
-The Maharsha explains the discrepancy between the Talmud and Josephus by stating that Honi was "presumed" killed by Hyrcanus II's men, but in reality was put into a deep sleep or coma for 70 years, and only then died.
+Scholars like Maharsha reconcile the accounts by suggesting that Josephus reflects popular belief, while the Talmud preserves the true story, using synthesis to harmonize the narratives.
+Rabbi Jehiel Heilprin in Seder HaDoroth proposes that there were two figures named Honi, one from each account, effectively resolving the contradiction.
+Modern scholars like Zvi Ron allegorize the Talmudic story, interpreting it as a moral lesson about the consequences of refusing to mediate conflict, while Moshe Simon-Shoshan rejects the Talmudic account as ahistorical, viewing it as a literary construct.
+Likewise, Rabbi Reuven Chaim Klein paper demonstrates how different approaches (such as synthesis, allegorization, and rejection) can be used to address discrepancies in rabbinic historical accounts, highlighting the flexibility and creativity required to reconcile rabbinic and external sources.

 Honi's grave is found near the town of Hatzor HaGlilit in northern Israel.